drkstr101/virtual-event-demo/README.md

 ![join](/media/join.png)

-Click on Join and you should see "No Speakers Present".
+Click on Join and you should see "No Instructors Present".
 This is because only you have joined the Stage aka the "Room" as a viewer.
 A viewer does not have the permission to publish their audio and video.
 You can read more about roles in the sections below.

 ![stage.png](/media/stage.png)